espeo/espeo-create-react-native-app/README.md

 ### IOS

 Prooper code signing need to be uploaded to bitrise.
 In case of Ios: provisioning profiles and code signing certificates.
-First make sure you project is building fine on your local Xcode and you have all proper certificates:
+First make sure your project is building fine on your local Xcode and you have all proper certificates:

 - development certificate for you
 - distribution certificate for your team